ppaquay/RepData_PeerAssessment1/PA1_template.md

 ```

 The total number of missing values is 2304.
-My strategy of choice to fill the missing values in the dataset is to use the mean value for that 5-minute interval.
-To do this I begin by replacing all NA values by 0, I then create a "mask" vector with the 288 average number of steps across all days repeated 61 times and with 0 values where the corresponding non NA values of the dataset are.
-It remains to add the altered dataset and the mask to obtain the filled data frame "activity.no.na".
+My strategy of choice to fill in the missing values in the dataset is to use the mean value for that 5-minute interval across all days.
+To do this I begin by replacing all NA values by 0, I then create a "steps.mask" vector with the 288 average number of steps across all days repeated 61 times and with 0 values where the corresponding non NA values of the dataset are.
+It remains to add the altered dataset and the mask to obtain the filled in data frame "activity.no.na".

 ```r